hello-robot/stretch_web_teleop/src/pages/operator/tsx/model/README.md

 ### Creating a Firebase Project
 Sign into [Firebase](https://firebase.google.com/) with your google account then open the Firebase [console](https://console.firebase.google.com/) and create a new project.
 The project will default to using the no-cost [Spark plan](https://firebase.google.com/pricing?hl=en&authuser=1).

 Add a web app to your firebase project.
+You shouldn't need to worry about installing the Firebase SDK because it is already in the `package.json` dependencies for this repo.
 This will generate a configuration for your web app that looks something like this:
 ```
 const firebaseConfig = {
   apiKey: ...,